 Authentication & Access Level

 Every request to the API must be transmitted over a secure channel using HTTPS and authenticated by passing an apikey andsource value in the querystring.
-Access to most API requests is limited to Administrators only.
+Access to most API requests is limited to Account Owners only.

 |apikey||String, max length 50 characters||